 The Graham Henrickson Story

-He was the youngest Sales Manager in Myer history, won the Australian Junior Retail Executive of the Year Award and went on to become regional managing director for a leading global brand.
+Graham Henrickson would be the youngest Sales Manager in Myer history, win Australian Junior Retail Executive of the Year and go on to become Regional Managing Director for a global brand.

 A short video of Graham Henrickson's career path.